analytech-solutions/CBinding.jl/README.md

 ## C Variadic Functions

-Binding with a variadic function can be done using a `Vararg` argument type (which must be the last argument).
+Declaring a variadic function pointer can be done using a `Vararg` argument type (which must be the last argument).
 The variadic function calling capability provided with CBinding.jl is not limited in the ways that native Julia ccall usage is.
 This enables Julia the ability to perform real-world variadic function usage as demonstrated with an example of binding to `printf` and then calling it below.